angular/angular/adev/README.md

 ## Local Development

 For local development, [yarn](https://yarnpkg.com/) is the preferred package manager.
-You can setup a local environment with the following commands
+You can set up a local environment with the following commands
 :

 ```bash